Newark Vocational High School: Athletics

 The Newark Voacational High School Eagles compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County, and was established following a reorganization of spots leagues in Northern New Jersey under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).

 Administration

-The school's principal is Lucinda Eason.
-Her administration team includes the vice principal Richard Kazanjian.
+The school's principal is Karisa Neis-Lopez.
+Her core administration team includes three vice principals.